 Most of the images were captured with a Sony A99ii camera with a 42Mp sensor which offers extremely high resolution and very high image quality sufficient for very large prints if you use good lenses and get your objects in focus.

-I've been shooting photos for many years and always used equipment on a tight budget but a MRI xray confirmed my suspicions that I'm living on borrowed time because of the vicious and damaging return of the same desease, syringomyeli, that did quite an impressive attempt at ending my life in the early 90's, made me decide to spare no expenses on the things I love to do and that is why I took my photography to the next level by going full sensor on both camera body and a selected number of lenses to match its size and my interests.
+I've been shooting photos for many years and always used equipment on a tight budget but a MRI xray confirmed my suspicions of the vicious and damaging return of the same desease, syringomyeli, that did quite an impressive attempt at ending my life in the early 90's, made me decide to spare no expenses on the things I love to do and that is why I took my photography to the next level by going full sensor on both camera body and a selected number of lenses to match its size and my interests.

 Me on Nov 22 1990 a few hours after having done my third neck surgery and the first ever Arthrodesis surgery done from the front in Sweden to treat a herniated disk.
 I had to do a couple more arthrodesis surgery in the following years to keep my head on place and I needed even more after those two but it was too risky to proceed so I've had to live with a messed up neck since then.

 Frekvent visitors I'm sure have noticed the upgraded website & shop.
 I have put a lot of work in presenting my latest work so I hope you will be as inspired by it as I am.
-Been a few sleepless nights with pain out of this world but I'm really pleased with the result so far.
 I'm adding objects now and then so check it out on a daily baises to be among the first viewers and buyers.
 I've added some cool tshirts too :)

 In my youth I did a lot of 3d rendering and some of it you can view on my old site